phonegap/phonegap-start/README.md

 ### PhoneGap CLI

-This repository is automatically downloaded by [phonegap-cli][phonegap-cli-url].
+This repository is automatically downloaded by [phonegap-cli][phonegap-cli-url] when you create a new application.

 ### PhoneGap Build